fluidattacks/makes-example/README.md

 Now you can get
 a running environment of the example API with just one command, anywhere.
-The entire environment exists withing [Nix][NIX], granting full portability and ensuring that no dependencies are being directly installed on your system.
+The entire environment exists within [Nix][NIX], granting full portability and ensuring that no dependencies are directly installed on your system.
 The entire dependency tree is fully pinned and cryptographically signed.
 If a component changes,
 [Makes][MAKES] will rebuild
 from there downwards,
-reusing all caches that remain unchanged, and making sure all signatures are correct.
+reusing all caches that remain unchanged and making sure all signatures are correct.

 ## API Deployments